 WHAT IS THE TOCQUEVILLE SOCIETY?

-For many, being a member is not so much about writing a check, rather it is an opportunity to have a more influential – even hands-on – role in solving the problems affecting central Maryland to create a better future.
+For many, being a member is not so much about writing a check, rather it is an opportunity to have a more influential – even hands-on – role in solving the challenges facing families and our neighborhoods to create a better future.

 United Way of Central Maryland’s Tocqueville Society members join a national network of more than 25,000 philanthropic leaders in a movement that is committed to creating opportunities for everyone in our region.
-Locally, there are more than 566 members giving an average gift of nearly $11,600.
+Locally, our 536 members made an average gift of $13,500.

 Nationally, the Tocqueville Society was established by United Way Worldwide in 1984 as a movement to celebrate and recognize individuals investing in their community with gifts of $10,000 and more.